DrakeData/MSDS434-Final_P2/README.md

     - Make sure to save the API key in 'C:\Users\USER_NAME\.kaggle' directory.

 ## Project Details
-For this project, we will be building an end-to-end process of gathering, preparing data for Machine Learning (ML) modeling using GCP, BigQuery, and Python.
+For this project, we will be building an end-to-end process of gathering data, preparing it for Machine Learning (ML) modeling on BigQuery, and Python to deploy an application to share my results.

 ### Step 1: Create Project in GCP
 The project I created is called 'msds434-nd-final'.
 You can view your project(s) in GCP by clicking on the project box in the top left hand corner of the screen.

 ![GCP_Project](images/gcp1.png)

 Make sure that you have a billing account connected to the project.
-To check you billing account(s) that are connected to your project, search "billing projects" in the search box and click on the first option.
+To check your billing account(s) that are connected to your project, search "billing projects" in the search box and click on the first option.

 ![GCP_Billing_Acct1](images/gcp2.png)

-It should then take you to the billing portal and you can view your projects and what billing account is connected.
+It will then take you to the billing portal and you can view your projects and what billing account is connected.

 ![GCP_Billing_Acct2](images/gcp3.png)